newt0/defaimint/pitch/elevenlabs-script.md

 Each NFT has its own wallet.
 Your funds stay isolated.

 No wallet?
-No SOL?
+No Sohl?
 No problem.

 You can log in with Twitter.
-Mint without holding SOL.
+Mint without holding Sohl.
 And yes — it’s cross-chain ready.

 Once minted, your agent runs on its own.